 Hostiles – Christian Bale stars in this film about a US Calvary officer tasked with returning a Native American and his family to his homeland, but they encounter harsh enemies along the way.

 What do you think?
 Let me know in the comments below.
 Tell me if there is a comic book, movie, or novel you would like me to review.
-While you are at it, check out my thoughts on Viz Media’s new Tokyo guidebook.
+While you are at it, check out last year’s Memorial Day movie list.
 Don’t forget to like, share, and subscribe for more posts like this one.